 Research & Evaluation of Secure Data Environments

 Secure Data Environments (SDEs) are being developed for regional integrated care systems across the UK.
-They provide national and sub-national infrastructure for conducting research with health and care data.
-SDEs will provide access for the safe, secure and ethical sharing of health records and associated data, for doing research and health-tech development.
+They provide national and sub-national infrastructure for conducting safe, secure, and ethical data-sharing of health records and associated data for research.
+These infrastructures create huge possibilities for enhancing health and care services, and for enabling patient-involved care.

 This work is being led by Abigail Durrant (Newcastle University) and Paolo Missier (University of Birmingham) with Mark Walsh (Health Innovation NENC).